Molana Abbey: History

 A disciple of St. Carthage, called Máel Anfaid, founded the monastery on an island called Dair Inis on the River Blackwater in the sixth century.
-Little is known of the founder but it is thought he could have lived to at least 608 AD.
+Little is known of the founder, but it is thought he could have lived to at least 608 AD.
 The early monastery was recorded as having an extensive library including Greek Vulgate and African councils resolutions.
 Although it can also be assumed that, as with many other Irish monasteries, Molana was a victim of raids by Vikings, no such records of any attacks have survived.
 In particular, the prominent location near the mouth of the River Blackwater makes the chances of an attack even likelier.

 Following the Norman Invasion of Ireland in 1169, the monks befriended Raymond Fitzgerald, who was one of the Norman commanders of the invasion.
-FitzGerald provided support to the monastery and it is thought he was buried there some time between 1185 and 1198.
+FitzGerald provided support to the monastery, and it is thought he was buried there some time between 1185 and 1198.
 Molana was refounded as a house of Augustinian canons in the 12th century and was extensively rebuilt in the 13th century.
-By 1462 the monastery was reported to still have a large number of monks caring for the poor and sick, despite it being in poor structural condition.
-Later, in 1475, it was reported that the monastery was still impoverished but continuing to function.
+By 1462, the monastery was reported to still have a large number of canons caring for the poor and sick, despite it being in poor structural condition.
+Later, in 1475, it was reported that the priory was still impoverished but continuing to function.

-During the Reformation all monasteries in the territory of Henry VIII were dissolved and examined (see Dissolution of the monasteries).
-The Crown report compiled in 1541 stated the monastery consisted of a church, cloister and all that was necessary for the operation of agriculture, including 380 acres of land, three weirs for catching salmon and a water mill.
+During the Reformation all religious houses in the territory of Henry VIII were dissolved and examined (see Dissolution of the monasteries).
+The Crown report compiled in 1541 stated the monastery consisted of a church, cloister and all that was necessary for the operation of agriculture, including 380 acres of land, three fish weirs for catching salmon and a water mill.
 The property had an estimated value of 26 pounds and 15 shillings.
 On 21 December 1550, ownership of the monastery as a fief fell to James FitzGerald, 14th Earl of Desmond.
 The Earl allowed continuation of the monastic life but the Desmond Rebellions caused the monastery to be re-seized by the English Crown, whose soldiers desecrated the church and burned a portrait of the monastery's founder when they visited the island in 1580.

-By 1600 the monastery was abandoned and already overgrown with so much ivy that it was nearly impossible to examine the architectural features.
+By 1600, the monastery was abandoned and already overgrown with so much ivy that it was nearly impossible to examine the architectural features.
 Gradually the buildings fell further into ruin.
-The land and ruins were owned by Richard Boyle, 3rd Earl of Burlington up to the mid-eighteenth century when it passed to the Smyth family who built a nearby manor named Ballynatray House complete with a surrounding park in 1795.
+The land and ruins were owned by Richard Boyle, 3rd Earl of Burlington up to the mid-eighteenth century, when it passed to the Smyth family who built a nearby manor named Ballynatray House complete with a surrounding park in 1795.
 To integrate the ruins of the monastery into the park, two dams were built in 1806, which since then connect the island to the mainland.
-The monastery and its associated manor were later sold several times and is still in private ownership to this day.
+The monastery and its associated manor were later sold several times and are still in private ownership to this day.
 The grounds of Ballynatray House are open to the public for a few hours on certain days of the week.